Hi, I'm Scott. I'm a passionate Electronics Design Engineer, based in Melbourne, Australia.

-Designing for Manufacturing: Optimal panelisation, keeping BOM items consolidated, and IPC recommended footprints
+Designing for Manufacturing: Optimal panelisation, keeping BOM items consolidated, IPC recommended footprints, etc.

-Designing for Test: Implementing self-testing devices as well as designing for bed-of-nails testing
+Designing for Test: Implementing self-testing devices as well as designing for bed-of-nails devices and test jigs

 Shown below are some of the designs I have created for clients, who have kindly let me display the assembled PCB here.

-For any inquiries, feel free to email, phone, or use the form below to get in touch with us.
+For any inquiries, feel free to email, phone, or use the form here to get in touch with me.

 Phone: +61 407 737 831